Terms & Conditions

 8.6.
 Any complaints concerning the Hospitality Package must be notified to the Seller in writing as soon as reasonably practicable after the Event.

 9.1.
 Notwithstanding anything to the contrary contained in the Hospitality Information or these Terms and Conditions, the Seller shall not be liable to the Customer or any third party for any indirect or consequential loss, compensation or damages (including without limitation, transport, accommodation, economic loss of any kind whatsoever, loss of revenue, loss of profits, loss of anticipated profits or savings, or damage to the Customer’s reputation or goodwill) arising out of or in connection with the performance or any breach of the Contract and the maximum liability of the Seller to the Customer or any third party in aggregate for any and all claims made against the Seller in contract, tort (including negligence and breach of statutory duty) or otherwise under or in connection with the subject matter of the Contract shall not exceed the total Price paid for the Hospitality Package by the Customer to the Seller in respect of the Contract.

 9.2.
 In respect of any event that gives rise to a claim under this Contract or otherwise howsoever arising, the Customer agrees to notify the Seller within 14 days of the event giving rise to the claim and the Seller shall not otherwise be liable.

 9.3.
 The Customer agrees that before bringing a claim for the same against the Seller, the Customer shall use its best endeavours to recover losses, claims, demands or expenses incurred by it from its insurers instead of the Seller and to the extent that it is successful in recovering such sums from its insurers the Seller shall not be liable to the Customer.

 9.4.
-Nothing in this Condition 9 shall operate to exclude liability for death or personal injury resulting from the negligence of the Seller.
+Nothing in this Clause 9 shall operate to exclude liability for death or personal injury resulting from the negligence of the Seller.

 10. FORCE MAJEURE